Biden administration asks Supreme Court to block Texas from arresting migrants under SB4 law

 Last week, U.S. District Court Judge David Ezra granted a request from the Justice Department and the American Civil Liberties Union and temporarily blocked Texas state officials from enforcing SB4, which was set to take effect on Tuesday.
 He ruled that immigration arrests and deportations are federal responsibilities and rejected Texas' argument that the state is facing an "invasion" by migrants.

 But at Texas' request, the 5th Circuit Court of Appeals over the weekend suspended Ezra's order on administrative grounds while it hears the merits of an appeal.
-Absent action from the Supreme Court, Texas will be allowed to implement SB4 on Saturday, March 9.
+On Monday, after the Justice Department asked the Supreme Court to intervene, Justice Samuel Alito paused the 5th Circuit Court of Appeals' order through Wednesday, March 13, and gave Texas until the end of the business day next Monday to plead its case.
+If the Supreme Court sides with Texas, SB4 could take effect on March 13 at 5 p.m.
+ET.

 Texas Gov. Greg Abbott, a Republican who signed SB4 in December, has argued the law is needed to reduce migrant crossings, accusing the Biden administration of not doing enough to deter illegal immigration.
 Texas state troopers have already been arresting some migrants on trespassing charges, but SB4 would allow them to make arrests without the collaboration of property owners.